ayush09042004/bookstore-management-system/README.md

 🧪 Testing

-You can test API routes using Postman or Thunder Client.
+Use Postman or Thunder Client.

-Login to receive a JWT token, then pass it in:
+After logging in, copy your JWT token and send it in headers:

 Authorization: Bearer <token>

 📌 Future Improvements

-Admin dashboard with charts
+Admin dashboard with stats

 Payment integration

-Categories & filters
+Filter and category system

 Stock management

-Better UI components
+Better UI design

 Deployment on Vercel/Netlify